charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 ## Basics

-I want to see at the following:
+I want to see at least the following:

-- At least two micro-services
+- Two micro-services
   - Run one on 30027
   - The other 30028
-- Use or create a **create-react-app** project called **client** that calls into a server
+- A **create-react-app** project called **client** that runs on port 30025 and that calls into a server
-  - Run it on Port 30025
 - An **elf-express** project called **server** that runs on Port 30026 and calls the microservices.

-Much of this we have already from the [RestBasics]() assignment.
+Much of this we have already from the [RestBasics][rb] assignment.

 ## Micro Services